 However, in 1985, dermatologist Dr. Jeffrey Klein invented what has become known as the Tumescent Technique.
 This method of liposuction allows the selective numbing of large areas of subcutaneous fat by local anesthesia.
 The technique uses a special formula of sterile dilute salt water, adrenaline, lidocaine and bicarbonate to enlarge fatty tissues for easier penetration of the suctioning wand (cannula).
 This reduces trauma to the area and the solution reduces pain, bleeding and complications.
 Using the tumescent technique, liposuction had its first major revolution in that it could then be done in the office under local anesthesia and was incredibly safe.
 In fact, a recent study of 15,000 cases using the tumescent technique showed no major complications.

 Dr. Joffrey who learned tumescent liposuction from the pioneers of liposuction, uses tumescent anesthesia on all cases.
 General anesthesia is NEVER used and all procedures are done in the office.
 Moreover, Dr. Joffrey is part of the new generation of liposuction surgeons who is creating a new revolution in liposuction surgery.
-He is a national instructor of laser liposuction and has trademarked what many experts call the greatest advancement in liposuction since the tumescent technique, Water Lipo®.
+He is a national instructor of liposuction and has trademarked what many experts call the greatest advancement in liposuction since the tumescent technique, Water Lipo®.
 Water Lipo® is the newest technology in minimally invasive fat extraction.
 It is done in the office without general anesthesia or IVs.

 Water Lipo® uses a gentle stream of water to dislodge fat that is then gently washed out of the body.

 To learn more about Water Lipo®, e-mail us or call 847-995-9000 today.

 M. Jafer Joffrey

 Liposuction and Water Lipo® expert, trainer, and innovator